JustOlaia/olaiaworld/README.md

 # Developer
 JustOlaia#1043
 # Credits
-CJRed for the skin swapper mod where i created this mod Hatkid mod for the old moveset (and for the almost released glitchy olaiaworld)
+CJRed for the skin swapper mod where i created this mod and Hatkid mod for the old moveset (and for the almost released glitchy olaiaworld)

 # Screenshots
 ![](images/olaia.png) ![](images/diego.png)